digitalcraftsman/hugo-agency-theme/README.md

 # Agency Theme

+#### NOTE: This theme has been archived

+The development of this theme has been discontinued on 07.08.2019.
+The repository is archived in its current state.
+In this state it will not be possible to create new pull requests or issues.
+However, feel free to fork this theme.

+[Syna](https://syna.okkur.org) has been developed by [Michael Grosser](https://github.com/stp-ip) as a flexible evolution of the Agency theme.
+Please consider to use it for new projects instead.

+Thanks to all contributors who have helped to improve this theme.

+---

 Agency Theme is a one page portfolio for companies and freelancers based on the [original Bootstrap theme](//github.com/IronSummitMedia/startbootstrap-agency) by [David Miller](//github.com/davidtmiller).
 This Hugo theme features several content sections, a responsive portfolio grid with hover effects, full page portfolio item modals, a timeline, and a contact form.

-#### NOTE: This theme is in maintenance mode!

-This means no new features will be added.
-[Syna](https://syna.okkur.org) has been created as a more flexible iteration of this theme.
-Consider to use it for new projects instead.

 ![Hugo Agency Theme screenshot](https://raw.githubusercontent.com/digitalcraftsman/hugo-agency-theme/master/images/screenshot.png)